 The financier advances a percentage (usually 70-90%) of an outstanding invoice to the Exporter, with the balance (minus a pre-agreed fee) sent once the Importer has paid the invoice.

 If the Importer doesn’t pay the full invoice amount, liability for the invoice payment depends on the type of invoice finance requested.
 In non-recourse financing, the finance company assumes liability for the loss, whereas, in recourse financing, the Exporter would be responsible for chasing the Importer for payment.

-ABC Supplier owns $1 000 000 (USD) of unpaid invoices for goods shipped to XYZ Buyer Ltd. on 120-day terms but needs access to cash now.
+Supplier Ltd owns $1 000 000 (USD) of unpaid invoices for goods shipped to Buyer Ltd on 120-day terms but needs access to cash now.

-XYZ Buyer later pays the full $1 000 000 (USD) to Stenn at the agreed date (e.g. 120 days after the goods were shipped).
+Buyer Ltd later pays the $1 000 000 (USD) invoice amount to Stenn on the agreed date.

 For more information on invoice financing and how it works, check out our walkthrough video:

-Businesses in any industry can benefit from invoice factoring but the service lends itself to sectors that frequently trade using deferred payment terms.
+Businesses in any industry can use invoice factoring.
+However, the service significantly benefits companies in sectors that trade using deferred payment terms.
 These typically include:

 For invoice factoring fee estimates with Stenn, check out our ‘cost-efficiency calculator’.

 Invoice factoring is not like a bank loan because Suppliers are receiving only the money that is already owed to them by their Buyers.
 They receive most of the money as an advance when goods are shipped, and the balance later.